Champagne Collery

 • Minimum aging on the lees: 4 years.

-• Thermoregulated stainless-steel tanks, barrels, and wooden casks of various sizes
+• Thermoregulated stainless-steel tanks, barrels, and wooden casks of various sizes (10HL, 25HL, and 40HL).

 • Second-hand barrels from renowned regions like Sauternes and Burgundy (aged "3 wines") and New American Oak. are used for aging the base wines.